 With this option enabled, training SpamSieve with a good message will add the message sender's name and address to SpamSieve's whitelist.
 This will make SpamSieve classify all future messages from that sender as good.
-Training SpamSieve with a spam message will disable the name and address if they appear in the whitelist.
+Training SpamSieve with a spam message will disable the name and address if they appear in the whitelist (unless you've changed DisableWhitelistRules in the esoteric preferences).